Skip to content

 Remove the Safari app from your Mac

-Safari is the default browser for Mac OS and iOS devices which has been specially designed only for the Apple ecosystem.
+Safari is the default browser and a system application on macOS and iOS devices, specially designed for the Apple ecosystem.
 There is no direct option to move the Safari browser to the trash and uninstall it.
-However, you can remove Safari using the Terminal, manual deletion using files, or the CleanMyMac X app.

-Uninstall with the Terminal
+Uninstall the Safari app using the Terminal

 You can execute a one-line command to uninstall the Safari browser from your MacBook.
 However, you need to give administrative privileges to execute the task, and this method doesn’t delete the temporary files and the settings.
+Follow the steps to remove:

 1. To open the Terminal, open the Applications folder, go to Utilities, and double-click open the Terminal.
-OR you can press the Command + Spacebar and type Terminal in the Search box.
+OR you can press the + Spacebar and type Terminal in the Search box.

 2. Open up the terminal application.